-Though her accomplishments are often overshadowed by those of her parents, the elder daughter of Marie and Pierre Curie was a brilliant researcher in her own right.
+Though her accomplishments are often overshadowed by those of her parents, Irène Joliot-Curie—the eldest daughter of Marie and Pierre Curie, who was born in Paris on September 12, 1897—was a brilliant researcher in her own right.

 1. SHE WAS BORN TO, AND FOR, GREATNESS.